mwender/donation-manager/README.md

 2. Save out the template as HTML to `lib/html/`.
 3. Copy the template over to `lib/templates/` and replace the `.html` extension with `.hbs`.

+__06/26/2020 - Version 2.0.1__

+- Adding Realtor Ad with link to all four steps of the donation process.

 __06/18/2020 - Version 2.0.0__

 - Adding `[donors_in_your_area]`.